-I’m a bit late in posting my cookie recipe for the week.
-Let me explain: I had a vision of the perfect chewy pumpkin spice cookie.
+I had a vision of the perfect chewy pumpkin spice cookie.
 There are hundreds of cakey pumpkin cookies floating around and now I see why.
 Pumpkin is a temperamental ingredient.
 There were many delicious failures in my week-long attempt at the perfect cookie.
 I played with sweeteners from honey to maple syrup, brown sugar to white.
 I tried a wide assortment of butter and oven temperatures.
 Finally, I got it right.

 Start With Fabulous Ingredients